The strategic intent layer for AI agents

 Free to use.
 Rough around the edges.

-Forge is invite-only early access.
-It's free, it's rough, and your feedback shapes what ships next.
-Drop your email and we'll set up your workspace and send you a link.
+Helen’s Foundry is invite-only early access.
+It’s free, it’s rough, and your feedback shapes what ships next.
+Join the waitlist and we’ll set up your workspace and send you a link.

 Free